 Of course dinning by candle light is terribly romantic.
 The flicker and warmth of a candle is impossible to replicate, so we advocate the liberal use of candles.
 But with candle light, colour temperatures of artificial light should be very warm.
 At the highest 2700k (very warm white), but we often use 2400k and 2200k sources.

 Colour rendering is also critical.
 Not all light sources are made equal, with some rendering colours much better than others.
-LEDs with a score >80 are good, but we would suggest not good enough for amazing restaurant lighting.
-Food needs to look fresh, vibrant, crisp and shown in the best possible light.
-A CRI of >90 is excellent and we suggest this is the minimum you should consider.
-Generally, we opt for a CRI >95 if budget permits (a partially important element is the R9 (red) value – see our blog on CRI for more information on this).
+LEDs with a score >80 are good, not good enough for amazing restaurant lighting.
+Food needs to look fresh, vibrant, crisp and literally shown in the best possible light.
+A CRI of >90 is excellent and the minimum you should consider.
+Generally, we opt for a CRI >95 (a partially important element is the R9 (red) value – see our blog on CRI for more information on this).

-When it comes to layout, there are three important factors, light levels, glare, and flexibility.
+When it comes to layout, there’s three important considerations, light levels, glare, and flexibility.
 Clearly it’s important dinners can see food and read menus but many restaurants are massively over lit.
 Don’t be afraid to go with levels of 20 lux or below (5 lux during the ‘late’ light scene).
-Lighting people is arguably more important than lighting tables.
-Good restaurant lighting is flattering.
-In addition to warm light and high CRI, flattering light is achieved from diffused or indirect lighting.
-Light from above can create harsh shadows, especially under eyes, so it’s best to try and keep lighting as low as possible.
 It’s important to locate or shield light sources to minimize glare (reflected light from glossy finishes can be a particular problem).
 Table layouts change, so flexibility with restaurant lighting is important.
-Adjustable fittings, 5amp sockets, and lighting track with spots are key to providing flexibility.
+Adjustable fittings, 5amp sockets, and lighting track with spots are key to providing this flexibility.

 Sometimes overlooked, lighting to windows needs attention.
 The view from outside is crucial.
-It’s more important than ever to stand out from the crowd and pull customers in.
+It’s crucial to stand out from the crowd and pull customers in.
 Think of the view through a window like a stage.
 Foreground, middle ground and background lighting is needed.
 Another focal point can be open kitchens.
-In these cases, its really important the kitchen lighting is well considered.
-Of course chefs need plenty of task light to prepare food safely and efficiently, but it’s worth considering how the two spaces interact.
-A common issue is super bright kitchens that flood the restaurant with light spoiling ambience and intimacy.
-Or worse, and unfortunately all to common, very cool 4000k light clashing with the warm colour temperatures of main restaurant.
+In these cases, its really important kitchen lighting is well considered.
+Of course chefs need plenty of task light, but it’s worth considering how the two spaces interact.
+A common issue is super bright kitchens that flood restaurants with light spoiling ambience and intimacy.
+Or worse, and unfortunately all to common, cool white light clashing with the warm colour temperatures of main restaurant.
 If your restaurant has an open kitchen, we suggest it’s lit to 350lux with a warm 3000k light and little light spill into the main restaurant space.

-Lightingcontrol is the final key element for a successful restaurant lighting design.
+Lighting control is the final key element for a successful restaurant lighting design.
 Control systems don’t have to be expensive and should be a top priority.
-Without proper control, you will be limited to a bank of rotary dimmer switches, with the risk of lighting varying from day to day.
-Restaurants generallyneed 4 lighting scenes – ‘day’, ‘dusk’, ‘night’ and ‘late.
+Without proper control, you will be limited to a bank of rotary dimmer switches with lighting varying from day to day.
+Restaurants generally need 4 lighting scenes – ‘day’, ‘dusk’, ‘night’ and ‘late.
 As day turns to night, dimming down lighting helps to soften the focus within a room and crank up the atmosphere.
-The first consideration for control is the number of lighting circuits.
-Each ‘layer’ of light and fitting type, needs independent control.
+The first consideration for control is number of lighting circuits.
+Each ‘layer’ of light and fitting type needs independent control.
 Consideration needs to be given to minimum dimming levels 1% is generally still too bright for late night light scenes.
 Fittings that dim down to 0.02% are often required.
 The transition time between light scenes is also important.
 With good control systems it is possible to lengthen the transition between lighting scenes to around 30 seconds, so the change is unnoticeable to diners.

 Finally, with LED’s lasting so long (circa 50,000 hours) it’s wise to be careful following trends that could look dated in a few years.
 One things for sure, the exposed ‘vintage’ style squirrel cage light bulb should be avoided.
 Over recent years we’ve seen these flood the restaurant scene.
 Yes, their classic form and warm glow are appealing, but they’re now so common they’ve become humdrum and clichéd.